carojasp12/Crowdfunding_Analysis/README.md

 1. Use your data to determine whether the mean or the median better summarizes the data.

-- The mean better summarize the data because the distribution is uniform and has a small number of outliers.
+- The median better summarize the data because the distribution is not uniform and has a large number of outliers.

 2. Use your data to determine if there is more variability with successful or unsuccessful campaigns.
 Does this make sense?
 Why or why not?